jmacglashan/decisions_and_dragons/content/posts/horizon.md

 ## I can wait, for a time

 The one-step horizon has an obvious limitation.
 Maybe if you sacrifice a little bit of reward now you can have a bigger total reward later.
-If we actually want the agent to care about the future, we need a longer horizion.
+If we actually want the agent to care about the future, we need a longer horizon.

 Fortunately, the one-step horizon is easy to generalize to a bigger horizon.
 We could define a 2 step horizon, in which the agent makes a decision that will maximize the total reward it will receive in the next 2 time steps.
 Or we could choose a 3, or 4, or n step horizon!

 In this finite-horizon regime, the agent cares about how well it can maximize total reward for all steps within the horizon, but after that point, it stops trying to optimize for more reward.

 Finite horizons are perhaps the most common objective you'll see in control theory literature.
 For example, in model predictive control, the agent optimizes what it can do for the next $n$ time steps.
 Then, after taking an action, the agent again optimizes what it could do for the next $n$ time steps, this time looking one step further than on the last step.
-This appoach is sometimes called "receding horizon" because on each step, the horizon recedes back one step further, always keeping the boundary out of reach.
+This approach is sometimes called "receding horizon" because on each step, the horizon recedes back one step further, always keeping the boundary out of reach.

 ## I have infinite patience, but I'd prefer it now

-A finiite horizon, even a long finite horizon, does have its limitations of course.
+A finite horizon, even a long finite horizon, does have its limitations of course.
 You have to pick a somewhat arbitrary threshold, and that choice has sharp consequences.
 If you choose a horizon of 15, but this causes the agent to miss the opportunity to receive a massive reward on the 16th step, too bad.
 You chose 15, and that's what it will optimize for.

 We might ask ourselves: is there a way to tell the agent to optimize for an _infinite_ horizon?